vismodo/bigram/README.md

 # bigram
-Bigram created from scratch in python.
+This is a bigram created from scratch, in Python, for educational purposes.

+* The `feeder.py` file creates the bigram from the training corpus